Amit8757/Assignments/README.md

 # Assignments
-Here are some of the my assignment with html and css.
+Here are some of the my assignments with html and css.